Raj0102/Chill-A-Lil/README.md

 # Chill-A-Lil
  Front end framework for our mental health website.
-Click on the user guide to get started with navigating the files!!!
+Click on the user guide attached as a pdf in the above files to get started !!!